andrewkroening/precious-metal-price-analysis/README.md

 ## [Exploratory Data Analysis](https://github.com/andrewkroening/precious-metal-price-analysis/blob/e6f8269f63b195ff08e7d78dffb8108de9b73d7c/20_code/exploratory_analysis.ipynb)

-The Exploratory data analysis portion of this project sought to downselect the ImF dataset from ~94 variables to the handful that are most closely associated and likely to have the best predictive value for silver.
+The Exploratory data analysis portion of this project sought to downselect the IMF dataset from ~94 variables to the handful that are most closely associated and likely to have the best predictive value for silver.
 I examined several facets of the data to include plotting prices over time and correlations to silver.
 In the end, I arrived at three groups of predictors:

 #### Group 1: Copper, Platinum, and Aluminum

 <img src="https://github.com/andrewkroening/precious-metal-price-analysis/blob/872a838913f82ff9cb4c4c4ee33b1684ed0dc2dc/40_imagery/copper_comp_chart.png" alt="Copper-Silver Prices" width="400"/><img src="https://github.com/andrewkroening/precious-metal-price-analysis/blob/872a838913f82ff9cb4c4c4ee33b1684ed0dc2dc/40_imagery/aluminum_comp_chart.png" alt="Aluminum-Silver Prices" width="400"/><img src="https://github.com/andrewkroening/precious-metal-price-analysis/blob/872a838913f82ff9cb4c4c4ee33b1684ed0dc2dc/40_imagery/platinum_comp_chart.png" alt="Platinum-Silver Prices" width="400"/>

+Silver appears to have a strong, positive correlation with the prices of both copper and platinum.
+The relationship to aluminum is strong and positive, but appears to weaken a little bit as the prices increase.
+The confidence intervals widen for the regression lines as the prices of the predictors increase, but not enough to raise serious questions about the validity of the relationships.
+These predictors will be included in model fitting and selection.

 #### Group 2: Gold

 <img src="https://github.com/andrewkroening/precious-metal-price-analysis/blob/872a838913f82ff9cb4c4c4ee33b1684ed0dc2dc/40_imagery/gold_comp_chart.png" alt="Gold-Silver Prices" width="400"/>

+The relationship between silver and gold is interesting.
+There is certainly a strong positive correlation, but the price point of $1300/oz for gold appears to cause issues for the relationship.
+Beyond that gold price, the relationship trajectory changes a little bit and weakens.
+In later steps I'll explore this relationship further to determine if this is problematic.

 #### Group 3: Tin and Lead

 <img src="https://github.com/andrewkroening/precious-metal-price-analysis/blob/872a838913f82ff9cb4c4c4ee33b1684ed0dc2dc/40_imagery/tin_comp_chart.png" alt="Tin-Silver Prices" width="400"/><img src="https://github.com/andrewkroening/precious-metal-price-analysis/blob/872a838913f82ff9cb4c4c4ee33b1684ed0dc2dc/40_imagery/lead_comp_chart.png" alt="Lead-Silver Prices" width="400"/>

+Tin and lead both display significant price behavior problems.
+Beyond certain levels, both relationships change dramatically.
+I initially explored both metals for predictive value but will omit them from the modeling steps of this analysis.

+## Model Fitting and Evaluation